BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 Finally, you'll need to fill in a root password, which will be the password used for the root account.

 Click "Deploy" to initialize your disks and to prepare your VPS.
-The whole queue should take less than a minute. when it's done. you should see in the "Host Job Queue", green "Success" buttons stating "Disk Create from StackScript - Setting password for root… done." and "Create Filesystem - 256MB Swap Image".
+The whole queue should run in less than a minute.
+When it's done you should see in the "Host Job Queue", green "Success" buttons stating "Disk Create from StackScript - Setting password for root… done." and "Create Filesystem - 256MB Swap Image".

 You may now want to change your Linode VPS's name from the default `linodexxxxxxxx`.
 Go to the Settings tab, and change the label to be more useful, such as your VPS's short hostname.
 For instance I have renamed mine to `bitcoin-testnet-pruned` to differentiate it from other VPSs in my account.